 To that end, CliniKids offers a range of FREE online information sessions for parents and caregivers.

-Here is the 2025 and 2026 schedule of topics.
-Please register your interest here.
+Here is the 2026 schedule of topics:

 |

-| Wednesday 28 January, 1.15pm - 2.15pm (AWST) | Targeting Toilet Readiness | Katie Johnson, Occupational Therapist | Our aim is to equip you with the knowledge and strategies to help your child succeed.
-We’ll cover key topics such as building healthy toileting habits, creating a supportive environment, using effective communication techniques, and identifying helpful resources. |
+| Wednesday 28 January, 1.15pm - 2.15pm (AWST) | Targeting Toilet Readiness Register now | Katie Johnson, Occupational Therapist | Our aim is to equip you with the knowledge and strategies to help your child succeed.
+We’ll cover key topics such as building healthy toileting habits, creating a supportive environment, using effective communication techniques, and identifying helpful resources.
+Download flyer |

 | Tuesday 31 March, 10am - 11.30am (AWST) | Managing Anxiety in Children | Olivia Rowland, Registrar Clinical Psychologist | Explores anxiety in young autistic children, what anxiety is, how it differs from typical worries, and the impact of thoughts on the brain.
 It also provides practical strategies for managing anxiety (using case studies) to support children in various aspects of their lives.
 Download flyer |